savannah-Silica/django-backend/contributions.md

 **6. Submit your changes for review**
 - If you go to your repository on GitHub, you’ll see a Compare & pull request button.
 - Click on that button.
-- Write a comment on the changes made.
+- Write a comment on the contributions made.
 - click create pull request button
 - You will get a notification email once the changes have been merged

+**You did it!**
+- You now have what it takes to my your contributions!
+Clap for yourself !!👏👏👏